 - In the pane, click Select Annotation and select the annotation feature.

-When you hover over an edge of the toolbar, the pointer changes to the move pointer and you can drag the toolbar to a new location.
+To move the toolbar, hover over an edge until the pointer changes to the move pointer, and drag the toolbar to a new location.

-Each word in the string appears in a separate selection graphic contained in a larger selection.
+Each word in the string appears in a separate selection boundary contained in a larger selection.

 - Hover over a word until the pointer changes to the Move pointer, and drag the word to the new location.